 Partnership with Institut français and Goethe-Institut London

 In 2022 we partnered with the French and German cultural institutes in London to create, test and publish inclusive resources for French and German learners.
 Through consultation with partner organisations poco.lit (Berlin) and ATLAS (Arles) we selected literary texts particularly suited to this inclusive approach and then worked with Stephen Spender Trust Associates to design and deliver workshops in secondary schools in Suffolk, Merseyside and Cambridgeshire.
-Observations of these workshops and interviews with participating teachers have contributed to the project’s overall principles and guidelines, to be published in summer 2023.
+Observations of these workshops and interviews with participating teachers have contributed to the project’s overall principles and guidelines, to be published in autumn 2023.

 We really enjoyed the workshop and the students got a lot out of the opportunity.
 Students found it fun and picked up new skills along the way.
 It was accessible to all of them, and they especially enjoyed the opportunity to learn more about careers in languages.

 Click to download the resource: